chrisisler/wavematch/README.md

 ## Wildcard Pattern

 The wildcard pattern `_` matches all input arguments.
-It binds `undefined` to the underscore character.
+- Binds `undefined` to the underscore character
-The wildcard pattern should be the last rule provided.
+- Should be the last rule provided

 ```javascript
 let number = wavematch(random(0, 100))(